| |

 • Bake the cookies for 15 to 18 minutes or until the edges begin to brown.
 Cool slightly in the pan on a rack, then remove the cookies and place them on a rack to cool completely.

 • For the icing, combine the softened butter with the confectioners' sugar, caramel topping, 1/2 teaspoon vanilla, and 1 tablespoon of milk in a bowl.
-Beat until smooth, adding more milk as needed for drizzling or spreading consistency.
+Beat until smooth, adding more milk as needed to achieve a drizzling or spreading consistency.

 Nutrition